People Like Us

 The inciting incident occurs at 14 minutes when Sam receives news that his estranged father has died.
 He must return to Los Angeles for the funeral, forcing him back into the family dynamics he's been avoiding and the unresolved pain of abandonment..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 21% of the runtime.
-This indicates the protagonist's commitment to Sam discovers that Josh is an 11-year-old boy and his mother is Frankie - Sam's half-sister he never knew existed, product of his father's secret affair.
+This demonstrates the protagonist's commitment to Sam discovers that Josh is an 11-year-old boy and his mother is Frankie - Sam's half-sister he never knew existed, product of his father's secret affair.
 Rather than immediately delivering the money and revealing the truth, Sam makes the fateful choice to approach them incognito to learn who they are first., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat False victory: Sam has successfully become an important part of Frankie and Josh's lives.
 The relationships deepen significantly - he's helping Josh, bonding with Frankie, and feeling like family for the first time.
 But the lie grows larger and more dangerous.
 Stakes raise as Hannah becomes suspicious and Sam's professional troubles intensify., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.